WGS-11

 Wideband Global SATCOM 11 (WGS 11) is a United States military communications satellite to be operated by the United States Space Force as part of the Wideband Global SATCOM Program.
-Scheduled for launch in 2025 by a Vulcan Centaur rocket into to geostationary orbit, it will be the eleventh WGS satellite.
-WGS 11 was acquired by the United States Air Force.
+Scheduled for launch in 2026 by a Vulcan Centaur rocket into geostationary orbit, it will be the eleventh WGS satellite.
+WGS 11 was originally acquired by the United States Air Force.

 Overview

 The WGS system is composed of three principal segments: the Space Segment (Satellite), the Control (TCT) Segment (operators), and the Terminal Segment (users).
 Each WGS satellite provides service in multiple frequency bands, with the ability to cross-band between the two frequencies on the satellite.
 WGS augments other satellites.

 In early 2001, a satellite communications industry team led by Hughes (Boeing Satellite Systems) was selected to develop the Wideband Gapfiller Satellite (WGS) system as a successor to the Defense Satellite Communications System (DSCS) series of communications satellites.
 This satellite communications system is intended to support ground forces.
 In March 2007, the acronym WGS changed to Wideband Global SATCOM.

 One WGS satellite provides more SATCOM capacity than the legacy Defense Satellite Communications System (DSCS) constellation.